scala/scala3/docs/_docs/reference/experimental/cc.md

 () => p.fst : {ct} () -> {ct} Int -> String
 ```
 In other words, references to capabilities "tunnel through" in generic instantiations from creation to access; they do not affect the capture set of the enclosing generic data constructor applications.
-This principle may seem surprising at first, but it is the key to make capture checking concise and practical.
+This principle plays an important part in making capture checking concise and practical.

 ## Escape Checking